Olney Central College

-The teacher population of 62 teachers has declined by 32% over five years.
+- The teacher population of 59 teachers has stayed relatively flat over five years.

 - Our faculty is dedicated to offering each student a quality classroom experience with individualized attention.
 The new Associate in Science and Arts degree, one of five transfer degrees offered by IECC, provides a well-articulated course curriculum, which eases your transfer to Illinois' four-year universities.
 Our four colleges are among the first in the state to offer this diverse degree.
 IECC offers a variety of technical programs, including computer technology, industrial quality management, manufacturing technologies, and telecommunications, that lead to successful careers in industry and business.
 Our health career opportunities provide many area health-care facilities with highly trained and qualified personnel.
 Our alliance with Franklin University offers IECC students new opportunities for completing an on-line baccalaureate degree, while balancing work and family responsibilities.
 Through the newest technologies, we offer student involvement with our entire network, including on-line registration.
 With the service Entrata, students have the ability to access classroom and campus information from any computer, anywhere.
 IECC's partnership with the Illinois Virtual Campus offers students on-line classes that fit into their schedules and educational goals.